HSF/hsf.github.io/_activities/training.md

 <img src="{{site.baseurl}}/images/training/analysis_preservation_bootcamp_participants.jpg" style="float: right; width: 90vw; max-width:320px; margin-left: 20px;margin-bottom: 20px;">

-The HSF Training Working Group aims to help the research community to provide training in the computing skills needed for researchers to produce high quality and sustainable software.
+The HSF Training Activity Area aims to help the research community to provide training in the computing skills needed for researchers to produce high quality and sustainable software.
 The group works with experiment training groups, HEP initiatives (such as [IRIS-HEP](https://iris-hep.org/) and [FIRST-HEP](https://first-hep.org/)) and organisations like [Software Carpentry](https://software-carpentry.org/) to coordinate training activities.

 The group aims to develop a training program that can be pursued by researchers to achieve the level of required knowledge.
 This ranges from basic core software skills needed by everyone to the advanced training required by specialists in software and computing.